GovTechSG/TechBiz-Documentation/manage-user-access-subscribed-sgts-products.md

 > **Note:**
 > - User needs to have a TechPass account for their names to appear in the dropdown list.
 > - Each user can only be added to one subscription account.
 Attempting to add a user to multiple subscription accounts will result in an error.
-> - To add a user to a specific service, such as GitLab, Atlassian, SonarQube, or others, the user needs to access the service itself and configure their user account accordingly.
-Each service may have its own dedicated user management interface or settings panel where users can add, modify, or remove user accounts.
+> - To add a user to a specific Service, such as GitLab, Atlassian, SonarQube, or others, the user needs to access the Service itself and configure their user account accordingly.
+Each Service may have its own dedicated user management interface or settings panel where users can add, modify, or remove user accounts.

 9. Click **Submit**.